PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

 # }
 ```

-I hope you'll agree that passing a `Rectangle` to a function conveys our intent more clearly, but there are more benefits of using structs that we will cover later.
+Passing a `Rectangle` to a function conveys intent more clearly, and structs offer additional benefits we'll cover later.

 ## The Second Requirement: Perimeter and Area of a Circle